Rouven-Fricke/MeaningfulConformanceResults/README.md

 # Files

 The files that were supplemented to me before the beginning of the thesis as well as the code I have produces are in the BSpaceConformanceChecking folder.
-Other files, like all input files (event logs, petri nets, event to activity mappings etc) are also included.
+Other files, like the input files (event logs, petri nets, event to activity mappings etc) are also included.
+In the evluation we use the file Road_Traffic_Fines_Management_Process.xes.
+As this is over 100mb and cannot be uploaded to GitHub, it can be found in the following link (...) and must then manually be added to the input/mwe folder.

 ## GraphViz